Semhal22/alx-low_level_programming/0x14-bit_manipulation/README.md

 	1. 1 - A function that prints the binary representation of a number
 	2. 10 - Returns the value of a bit at a given index
 	3. 11 - Sets the value of a bit to 1 at a given index
+	4. 100 - Sets the value of a bit to 0 at a given index